descope/react-sdk/README.md

             // form is an object the initial form context that is used in screens inputs in the flow execution.
             // Used to inject predifined input values on flow start such as custom inputs, custom attrbiutes and other inputs.
+            // Keys passed can be accessed in flows actions, conditions and screens prefixed with "form.".
             // NOTE: form is not required.
 If not provided, 'form' context key will be empty before user input.
             // Example:
             // ...